Home / News / Technology / Security / Salt Typhoon Attack Shows Us World Governments Are Woefully Ill-Equipped To Handle Cyber Espionage

 • According to a QBE report, the number of destructive global cyberattacks occurring each year will increase by 105% by the end of 2024.

-The recent Chinese attack on several U.S. telecommunication providers, labeled the worst telecom attack in the country’s history, highlights the fragility of cyber defenses that protect global governments.
+The recent Chinese attack on several U.S. telecommunication providers, which was labeled the worst telecom attack in the country’s history, highlights the fragility of cyber defenses that protect global governments.

 As U.S. citizens are being warned against sending text messages and America’s cyber team continues to fight off the attack, officials remain concerned that China still has the power to spy on millions of Americans.